datalad-handbook/book/docs/beyond_basics/101-146-providers.rst

 (:dlcmd:`download-url`, :dlcmd:`addurls`,
 :dlcmd:`get`).
-If data retrieval from a storage solution requires *authentication*, for example via a username and password combination, DataLad provides an interface to query, request, and store the most common type of credentials that are necessary to authenticate, for a range of authentication types.
+If data retrieval from a storage solution requires *authentication*, for example, via a username and password combination, DataLad provides an interface to query, request, and store the most common type of credentials that are necessary to authenticate, for a range of authentication types.
 There are a number of natively supported types of authentication and out-of-the